-NOTE 11.
+NOTE 11.12.
 INCOME TAXES

-Income tax was a benefit of \$0.9 million and an expense of \$2.9 million for the three months ended June 30, 2023 and 2022, respectively.
-For the six months ended June 30, 2023 and 2022, income tax was an expense of \$0.4 million and \$12.9 million, respectively.
+Income tax was a benefit of \$0.9 million \$3.4 million and an expense of \$2.9 million \$3.4 million for the three months ended June 30, 2023 September 30, 2023 and 2022, respectively.
+For the six nine months ended June 30, 2023 September 30, 2023 and 2022, income tax was a benefit of \$3.0 million and an expense of \$0.4 million and \$12.9 million, \$16.3 million, respectively.
 The impact from income taxes varies from the federal statutory rate of 21.0% due to state income taxes, changes in the valuation allowance for deferred tax assets and adjustments for permanent differences.
-For the three and six months ended June 30, 2023, and 2022, the expense largely relates to amortization of originating goodwill from asset acquisitions and estimated state income taxes attributable to income earned in separate filing states without state net operating loss carryforwards.
+For the three and six nine months ended June 30, 2023 September 30, 2023, the benefit largely relates to the removal of the accrued amortization of originating goodwill from asset acquisitions due to goodwill impairment and 2022, estimated state income taxes attributable to income earned in separate filing states without state net operating loss carryforwards.
+For the three and nine months ended September 30, 2022, the expense largely relates to amortization of originating goodwill from asset acquisitions and estimated state income taxes attributable to income earned in separate filing states without state net operating loss carryforwards.

 We assess whether sufficient future taxable income will be generated to permit the use of deferred tax assets.
-This assessment includes consideration of the cumulative losses incurred over the three-year period ended June 30, 2023.
+This assessment includes consideration of the cumulative losses incurred over the three-year period ended June 30, 2023 September 30, 2023.
 Such objective evidence limits the ability to consider other subjective evidence, such as the Company's projections for future earnings.
 On the basis of this evaluation, we have recorded a valuation allowance for deferred tax assets to the extent that they cannot be supported by reversals of existing cumulative temporary differences.
 Any federal tax benefit generated from losses in 2023 is expected to require an offsetting adjustment to the valuation allowance for deferred tax assets, and thus have no net effect on the income tax provision.